Table of Contents

 The Two-Hit Hypothesis

 This hypothesis was first proposed by A.G.
-Knudson, This hypothesis states that two mutations should occur in both the tumor suppression genes to trigger a cancer.
+Knudson, This hypothesis states that two mutations should occur in both the tumor suppression genes to trigger cancer.
 If one allele is defective, the other one will still produce normal protein, and a cancerous tumor cannot be formed.

 Thus this hypothesis indicates that mutated tumor-suppressor alleles are recessive (deactivated) while mutated oncogene alleles are dominant (activated) during cancer development.